eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 </additional>
 ```

-If there are many different vehicle types in the simulation, the creating of one calibrator per vType and location may be cumbersome to define.
+If there are many different vehicle types in the simulation, creating one calibrator per vType may be cumbersome to define.
 In this case it may be better to define a mapping between type distributions as described below.

 ### Mapping between vTypeDistributions